spearheadsys/docs.spearhead.cloud/en/docs/startstop.md

 The command parameters define:

 1. -n (--name) provides the name of the container.
 In our case it is "webdeb".
-2. -w "waits" for the container to be created before returning the prompt.
+2. -w "waits" for the instance to be created before returning the prompt.
 3. We are using debian-8 as our image<sub>1</sub>.
 4. We are using s1-general-1-2-100 as our package<sub>2</sub>.